jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 * Added an Entity Framework data layer replicating and automating actions taken by their custom data access layer which works with ADO.NET, and with it, considerably reducing the amount code needed to be written to perform some of those tasks leading to reduced development time.
 * Added Web Api to reduce full-page postbacks in several commonly used pages and KnockoutJS for client side datagrid processing which greatly improved overall performance and user experience.
 * Edited database queries, columns and stored procedures to get faster results.

-> Evolution Software has a web application to visually create web applications which with little to no developer intervention can create custom modules for different customers’ needs.

 <small>*C#*, *ASP.NET*, *ASP.NET Web Forms*, *ASP.NET Web API*, *Entity Framework*, *SQL*, *SQL Server*, *Javascript*, *KnockoutJS*</small>